 Decluttering My Kitchen Instead of Remodeling to Save Time and Money

-I am decluttering my kitchen instead of remodeling to save time and money.
+I am decluttering my kitchen instead of remodeling it to save time and money.
 Your kitchen already has what it needs to be functional and fabulous.
 There is no need to remodel, just get rid of the unnecessary and let the beauty shine through.

-I spend more time in the kitchen socializing than cooking. decluttering my kitchen will give more space to do what I do and enjoy most in the kitchen.
+I spend more time in the kitchen socializing than cooking. decluttering my kitchen will give me more space to do what I do and enjoy most in the kitchen.
 Remodeling will not make those great memories I create there with friends and family any better.

 I have to come to the realization that I will never become a Top Chef or a Master Baker anytime soon.
-There are a lot of specialty appliances gadgets I can get rid of in favor of those that have multiple purposes.
+There are a lot of specialty appliance gadgets I can get rid of in favor of those that have multiple purposes.